 Following initial submission of the PCB BMP plan, an annual report is due to the Department and shall include: a) all BMP plan monitoring results for the year; b) a summary of effectiveness of all BMPs implemented to meet the BMP plan goal; and c) any updates to the BMP plan.

-The Kaiser Aluminum permit assumes use of a black walnut shell (BWS) filtration system to aid in removing PCBs from the process wastewater.
+The Kaiser Aluminum permit requires use of a walnut shell filtration system to aid in removing PCBs from the process wastewater.
 This system was constructed in response to an Agreed Order issued by Ecology, which was subsequently amended in October, 2005, to require influent sampling to the BWS to verify that the design PCB loadings to the filters were being maintained (among other requirements).
-The permit specifies PCB influent sampling and loading limits for the black walnut shell filtration system inlet, to verify that the design PCB loadings to the filters are being maintained.
+The permit specifies PCB influent sampling and loading limits for the walnut shell filtration system inlet, to verify that the design PCB loadings to the filters are being maintained.
 This permit also requires continued PCB source identification and cleanup actions that were initiated under Amended Order No. 2868, to reduce PCBs in the effluent to the maximum extent practicable to bring the Spokane River into compliance with applicable water quality standards for PCBs.
 Among other things, the Amended Order required Kaiser Aluminum investigate the high levels of PCBs discharged in 2002 and identify and remove PCBs still remaining in the wastewater treatment and collection systems.
 In addition, Kaiser Aluminum is required to prepare a scope of work for additional source identification efforts that utilizes information from a 2012 report, and which includes a sampling plan with proposed sampling locations, sampling protocols, PCB test methods and a work schedule.
 A report summarizing the status of the PCB source identification and cleanup must be provided semiannually to Ecology.

-Fish Hatchery General Permit
+Upland Fin-Fish Hatching and Rearing General Permit